-Key procedural vote on economic stimulus fails after Democrats warn of 'serious issues' with bill
+Senate GOP ramps up pressure on Democrats with Monday vote

 McConnell has continued to urge swift passage of the legislation, arguing that it is necessary to quickly enact relief measures as the nation reels from the impact of coronavirus.

-Minority Leader Chuck Schumer told reporters after the procedural vote was initially delayed that the legislation initially presented to Democrats had 'many, many problems,' saying that it 'included a large corporate bailout provision with no protections for workers and virtually no oversight.'
+Schumer told reporters after the procedural vote was initially delayed that the legislation initially presented to Democrats had 'many, many problems,' saying that it 'included a large corporate bailout provision with no protections for workers and virtually no oversight.'
 Schumer said, however, that 'Democrats want to move forward with bipartisan agreement,' adding that the staff-level work is ongoing 'to change some problematic provisions' with the legislation.

 Earlier in the day, Schumer had said there were 'serious issues' with the current proposal and negotiators would be meeting soon to try and iron them out.